-This fall make this Amazing Apple Pie Jam!
-This jam tastes just like Apple Pie because it’s similar to pie filling.
-So get ready to be addicted.
-Put it on your English muffins, pancakes or with peanut butter!
-This is a great, DELICIOUS way to use up extra apples in the fall!
-Also a great gift idea!
+Make this Amazing Apple Pie Jam this fall!
+It tastes just like Apple Pie because it’s so similar to pie filling.
+Get ready to be addicted!
+Put it on your English muffins, pancakes or use it to make your next peanut butter and jelly sandwich!
+This is a great, DELICIOUS way to use up extra apples in the fall and it is also a great gift idea.

 I promised I would continue to post some apple recipes, so here is another delicious one.
 It took me THREE batches to get this jam just right.
 It was worth the effort (shout out to my apple peeler!) because I learned an important lesson: DO NOT OVERCOOK.
 Even if the mixture appears runny, do not cook past the 20-minute mark or you will have an apple-jam ROCK on your hands.

 We all LOVED this stuff.
 I caught Elijah a handful of times in the fridge with a SPOON, eating this straight out of the jar.

 In just 20 minutes you’ll have a jam that’s a wonderful go-to sauce for baked goods!